swayos/swayos.github.io/README.md

 *note : if WIN+ENTER is not working set a different modifier key for sway in ~/.config/sway/config*

-See how to do it on Void Linux :
+How to do it on Void Linux :

 ```
 sudo xbps-install -Syu